 Duplicate File Detective is another paid utility that offers more features than you can easily count.
 While the traditional options of finding and eliminating duplicate files – in a variety of manners, of course – is there just like you’d expect, the Detective takes it up a notch by adding the ability to scan network drives (something that’s amiss in all of our previous recommendations), replacing removed duplicates with symbolic links to the originals (should you desire that), and providing a wealth of reporting options on detected duplicates including stating the owners of the duplicate files (very useful for MS Office files, for instance).

 Reporting can also be done on file types and hash values, and reports can be exported or even scheduled for automatic emailing.
 In a nutshell, Duplicate Files Detective takes it a notch beyond just finding and removing duplicates all the way to keeping tabs on what those were and how they came to be.
 Oh, and the user interface is very similar to MS Office products, so you’ll feel right at home using this utility.
+This one is one of most trusted duplicate file finders for Windows.

 Duplicate Files Detective is also one of the most expensive options out there, with a single user license starting at $55 with only minor updates included.
 Still, considering the unique features that it offers, the expense is worth it.
 There’s also a 15-day trial before you make the purchase.